 (5) Nothing in this section prevents another early release order being made under this Act in respect of a prisoner.

+[Section 68 amended by No. 29 of 2008 s.
+39(12).]

 69. Cancellation, effect of

 (1) If an early release order in respect of a prisoner serving a fixed term is cancelled after the prisoner is released under the order, the prisoner is then liable to resume serving the fixed term in custody and, subject to subsection (1b), is not entitled to be released until he or she has served the whole of that term.